SoInteractive/ansible-system/README.md

 Dependencies
 -----------

-This role is dependant on following roles:
+This role is meant to be used with following roles:
   - dev-sec.os-hardening
   - dev-sec.ssh-hardening